Distracted Driver Crashes Big Rig on Louisiana Interstate

 It should be noted that April is Distracted Driving Month.
 The National Safety Council says that on average nine people across the nation are killed each day in distracted driving crashes, and another 100 people suffer injuries in the crashes.
 Phones are the major culprit, but people are also distracted by in-dash information and entertainment centers controlled by voice or touch.

 If you or a family member has been hurt by a distracted driver, we can help.
-Contact an experienced Lake Charles truck accident attorney today for a free consultation.
+Contact an experienced Lake Charles truck accident attorney today for a consultation.